Chip Zdarsky

 Steven Murray (born December 21, 1975), known by the pen-name Chip Zdarsky (/zəˈdɑrski/), is a Canadian comic book artist and writer, journalist, illustrator, and designer.
 Murray worked for National Post for over a decade, until 2014, as an illustrator and humorist, writing and illustrating the "Extremely Bad Advice" column as well as The Ampersand, the online edition of the newspaper's pop culture section.

 He uses the Zdarsky pseudonym for comics-related work, including Prison Funnies, Monster Cops, and as artist and co-creator of Sex Criminals with writer Matt Fraction.
 He has written comics such as Howard the Duck, Peter Parker: The Spectacular Spider-Man, Daredevil, Spider-Man: Life Story, and Spider-Man: Spider's Shadow for Marvel Comics, Batman for DC Comics, and Jughead for Archie Comics.

 He has also used the pseudonym Todd Diamond.

 Early life

 Steve Murray was born in Edmonton, Alberta and raised in Barrie, Ontario.
+He attended Sheridan College for illustration, graduating in 1996.